reframe-hpc/reframe/running/README.md

 * action.

 In the following, we will elaborate on these phases and the key command-line options controlling them.
-A detailed listing of all the options grouped by phase is given by `reframe -h`.
+A detailed listing of all the options grouped by phase is given by `./bin/reframe -h`.

 ## System auto-detection
 When the regression is launched, it tries to auto-detect the system it runs on based on its site configuration.